 - Avoid straining when having a bowel movement.

-- When thrombosis, pain, and tenderness occur, a 10 to 20 minute hot tub bath two or four times daily brings heat to the area, provides relief from the pain, and promotes healing.
+- When thrombosis, pain, and tenderness occur, a 10 to 20 minute hot tub bath two to four times daily brings heat to the area, provides relief from the pain, and promotes healing.
 This is called a hot Sitz bath.

-A common method of treating internal hemorrhoids is to use a small rubber band to tie off the base of the swollen vein.
-The blood circulation stops and the hemorrhoid then falls off.
+A common method of treating internal hemorrhoids is to use a small rubber band to tie off the base of the swollen vein, the blood circulation stops and the hemorrhoid then falls off.
 Repeat treatments are sometimes necessary.

 Other treatments include infrared photocoagulation, lasers, and surgery.